-Cyber SOPEx (formerly known as EuroSOPEx) is the first step in a series of ENISA exercises focusing on training the participants on situational awareness, information sharing, understanding roles and responsibilities and utilising related tools, as agreed by the CSIRTs Network failure-mode-in-machine-learning failure-mode-in-machine-learning namespace available in JSON format at this location.
+is an element of a serie of extended events, split by number of elements update failure-mode-in-machine-learning failure-mode-in-machine-learning namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.